 At the very least, make sure your local business schema markup is properly implemented.
 This allows Google to show the physical location of your business, and it’s something over which you have complete control.

 It used to be that you could say “Content is King” and everyone knew what you meant.
 Your pages all had the “correct” keyword density.
 Your title tags and meta descriptions were optimized, and, if you could help it, there were no spelling errors.
 At the end of the day, “Content is King” meant that what you wrote mattered.
 Now, if someone says “Content is King,” my first response is “And what is content?”

 Today, content runs the gamut from written landing pages, to a podcast, to a video, pin, Vine, Snapchat, etc., and they all have their place.
 For 2016, though, it’s truly time to start focusing on your video content.
 Whether it’s a 30-second explainer video (which, depending on the quality you need, are extremely affordable) or a full national commercial, video is vitally important to the long-term success of your company, and that’s not just conjecture.
-According to one study, video gets a 41% higher CTR when compared to topically similar static HTML pages.
+According to this study by Omnicore, by 2020 video will make up 82% of all consumer traffic.